recyclable · reusable · rewarding · minneapolis

 our bakery uses this infinitely recyclable

-recyclable aluminum tinfoil
+recyclable aluminum tins

 aluminum foil pans + lids, no liners